cloudfoundry/diego-design-notes/README.md

 Here's a [clickable image map](http://htmlpreview.github.io/?https://raw.githubusercontent.com/cloudfoundry-incubator/diego-design-notes/master/clickable-diego-overview/clickable-diego-overview.html)

 This diagram includes all the major repositories/components associated with Diego.
-Components on the very left live in CF-Release and are part of the current Cloud Foundry infrastructure.
-Components on the right are new to Diego.

-The [BBS](https://github.com/cloudfoundry-incubator/runtime-schema) lives in the middle and provides a *semantic* interface by which the various components coordinate.
-The BBS is broken into different domains (e.g. `task-bbs`, `lrp-bbs`, etc...).
-Each domain implements a variety of semantic methods to manage the lifecycle of the domain in question.
-The various Diego components are given a view into the BBS (modelled as a Golang interface) that provides them with only the methods that concern them.

-There is an interesting *specificity gradient* in this diagram.
-Components near the left speak in domain-specific terms about *Apps*.
-Components to the right are generic and speak in terms of generic *Tasks* and *Long Running Processes*.
+Components in the blue region are part of the Diego core and handle the running and monitoring of Tasks and LRPs.
+These components all live in the [Diego-Release](https://github.com/cloudfoundry-incubator/diego-release) BOSH release.

+Components in the yellow region bring support for streaming logs and routing to Diego containers.
+Some of these components live in [Diego-Release](https://github.com/cloudfoundry-incubator/diego-release) while others live in [CF-Release](https://github.com/cloudfoundry/cf-release).
+The [Lattice](https://github.com/pivotal-cf-experimental/lattice) distribution includes these components and offers developers an easy-to-install environment for interacting with Diego.

+The red region brings in [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) and the CC-Bridge.
+As the diagram shows, the CC-Bridge merely interfaces with the Receptor translating app-specific messages from the CC to the more generic language of Tasks and LRPs.

+The following summarizes the roles and responsibilities of the various components in this diagram.

 #### "User-facing" Components